ChrisHuffman/coinkraal/README.md

 TODO
 ---
-- Always manually check/calc exchange rates on server
+- CommonStore to use BigNumber
 - Clear add transaction modals after save
 - Volumn on summary chart
 - Notification on Portfolio chart to say 'TAU data only available from x date'